gromacstutorials/.github/README.md

 ## Find all the inputs

-The LAMMPS inputs are provided in [a dedicated repository](https://github.com/gromacstutorials/gromacstutorials-inputs), together with the data files, scripts, and parameter files.
+The GROMACS inputs are provided in [a dedicated repository](https://github.com/gromacstutorials/gromacstutorials-inputs), together with the data files, scripts, and parameter files.

 ## Author